 The run number must be displayed during the run segment on the front of your body.
 Pin your run number to your shirt, swimsuit or race belt with the four safety pins provided in your race packet.

 BODY MARKING: Body marking will take place from 4:45-6:45am on Sunday at both entrances to the transition area.
 You will not be permitted in the transition area on race day without your wristband and your body marked.
 Do not apply body lotion or sunscreen until after you have been body marked.
 Be sure that the volunteer who marks you does so using the race number printed on your wristband.

 TRANSITION AREA ACCESS: The transition area will be open on race day from 4:45-6:45am only.
-Any athlete, including relay team members, who arrives after 6:45am will not have access to the transition area.
-Only athletes who are wearing their wristband and are body marked will be allowed access.
+Transition area closes for Olympic distance athletes at 6:45, and then Sprint distance athletes at 7am.
+Any athlete, including Sprint and Relay team members, who arrives after those respective times will not have access to the transition area.
+Only athletes who are wearing their wristband and are body marked will be allowed access during that time period.
 Any bike not properly displaying the bike frame number will be removed from the transition area during the swim.
 You will not be allowed access to the transition area to reclaim your bicycle and gear until after the last athlete has started the run (approximately noon).